jtarchie/resume/cover-letter.md

 <job description>

-I've been at the Pivotal for 10+ years.
-For four years, it was client engagements to build apps using Rails and Javascript, using TDD, pair programming, and Agile product managment.
-The most important thing I learned is having a process to building a product helps teams streamline, focus, and align on sustainable deliverables.
+I've been at Pivotal for 10+ years.
+For four years, it was client engagements to build apps using Rails and Javascript, using TDD, pair programming, and Agile product management.
+The most important thing I learned is having a process to build a product helps teams streamline, focus, and align on sustainable deliverables.

 For the past six years, I moved away from Rails to Golang and distributed cloud systems.
 To validate I could program in other domains besides web apps for startups and still apply the same product development methodologies.